danifunker/usbode/README.md

 ## New Install process (not yet completed)
 1. **Prepare the SD Card**
--   Using the Pi Imager tool, flash Raspberry Pi OS Lite (bookwork) 32-bit images to an SD Card (32 GB minimum recommended size)
+-   Using the Pi Imager tool, flash the included image (see releases).
+This is a customized version of Raspberry Pi OS Lite (bookwork) 32-bit image (original file `2024-11-19-raspios-bookworm-armhf-lite.img.xz`) to an SD Card (32 GB minimum recommended size)
     -   Use the Pi Imager tool to preconfigure hostname, login and locale
     -   If configuring wifi, remember, Pi Zero W and Zero 2 W models only supports 2.4ghz networks up to Wireless-N standards
 2. Eject the SDCard from the computer when prompted, and re-insert the sdcard.
 3. Copy all the files from the `/inst` folder to the `bootfs` partition on the SDCard.
 Replace `config.txt` when prompted.
-4. Edit the file cmdline.txt, remove `init=/usr/lib/raspberrypi-sys-mods/firstboot` and replace it with `init=/bin/bash`.
-Eject the SDCard rom the computer.
-5. **Start the Pi with Keyboard and Video connected**.
-Plug in a keyboard, video and the MicroSD card into the Pi (keyboard was tested using an OTG dongle).
-Remember to use the USB port closer to the HDMI port.
-Boot it up, when you see the `#` prompt, type in the following commands:
-    * `mount /boot/firmware`
-    * `/boot/firmware/setup.sh`

 6. Wait for the auto configure and everything to start, give it a few minutes, once the pi reboots unplug the keyboard from the Pi (the keyboard is incomptaible with USB host mode).
+If the usbode page gives a 500 error, reboot the pi then try again.

 The above documention might be missing stuff, please be patient with me during this time.